andy-mc/finchat/README.md

 # How to running locally:

-Create a python 3 virtual env for the project and them install the requirements with:
+Create a virtual env for the project (you'll need python 3) and them install the requirements with:

     pip install -r requirements.txt

-The project uses channels with RabbitMQ, for this reason you'll need RabbitMQ running locally, for install RabbitMQ on mac you can use brew:
+The project uses channels, for this reason you'll need Redis running locally, for install redis on mac you can use brew:

-    brew install rabbitmq
+    brew install redis

-to install RabbitMQ on others OS please check, https://www.rabbitmq.com/download.html

-Run RabbitMQ locally on a second terminal with:
+And running redis locally on a diferent terminal with:

-    rabbitmq-server

-for RabbitMQ customization Check CHANNEL_LAYERS config in settings.py.
+    redis-server

+By default redis run on port 6379, you can change this on the settings.py file

 You can create a superuser acount for logging in and out with: